Speaking part: variant 53 - Langart

 Student: _________________________

-Interviewer: Do you like watching space movies?
-If not, what are your film preferences?
+Interviewer: What are your film preferences?

 Student: _________________________